-b The flu was declared (a pandemic/an epidemic/an academic) because people all over the world became ill with the flu.
+b The flu was declared a (pandemic/epidemic/ academic) because people all over the world became ill with the flu.

 c The flu was commonly called (bird flu/swine flu/ season flu).

 d The flu was first identified in (Mexico/Brazil/ The United States).